Hexham Abbey: Choirs

-Hexham Abbey Boys' Choir consists of boys' and men's voices and sings choral evensong on Wednesdays in addition to morning and evening services on the second and fourth Sundays of the month.
-The choir has made two CDs in recent years and has toured to Paris (2007), Rome (2009), Hanover (2011), Berlin (2012), Antwerp (2014) and Tallinn (2015), in addition to several tours within Great Britain.
+Hexham Abbey Boys' Choir consists of boys' and men's voices and sings choral evensong on Wednesdays during term time in addition to alternating morning and evening services on Sundays with the Girls Choir.
+The choir has made two CDs in recent years and has toured to Paris (2007), Rome (2009), Hanover (2011), Berlin (2012), Antwerp (2014) and Tallinn (2015) in addition to several tours within Great Britain.
 Several past members of the choir have gone on to win choral/organ scholarships at Oxford and Cambridge colleges.
 The choir has appeared on BBC Songs of Praise.

-Hexham Abbey Girls' Choir consists of girls and men and sings for the Parish Eucharist & Choral Evensong on the third Sunday of the month.
-The girls also sing with the boys on the fourth Sunday of the month and girls' voices also sing evensong on Thursdays.
+Hexham Abbey Girls' Choir consists of girls and men and sings choral evensong on Thursdays in term time in addition to alternating morning and evening services on Sundays with the Boys Choir.
 The choir began in September 2001 and is divided into junior & senior choristers aging from 7–18.
 The choir has toured to Dublin (2007), Paris (2009), Hanover (2011), Berlin (2012) and several other places.

-Hexham Abbey Chamber Choir is entirely made up of adults.
-They sing evensong on the first Sunday of the month and when the other Abbey Choirs are unavailable.
-It has appeared live on BBC Radio 4 Sunday Worship.
+Hexham Abbey Chamber Choir was entirely made up of adults.
+They sang evensong on the first Sunday of the month and when the other Abbey Choirs we're unavailable.
+They appeared live on BBC Radio 4 Sunday Worship.
+The Choir has been disbanded and no-longer performs services.